ElForastero/react-browser-extension-boilerplate/README.md

 ## 👨‍💻 Examples

 You can look at [Framer](https://github.com/ElForastero/framer) todo list extension as an example of using this boilerplate.
-There's no straight instructions on how to use it, or any limitations on tools and technologies.
-Think of it as a regular react application with some special preperties.
+There are no straight restrictions on how to use it, or any limitations on tools and technologies.
+Think of it as a regular react application with some special properties.

 ## 📝 Description